foxprovacs/blackjack/README.md

         return self.hand.score() <= 10
 ```

-To run a simulation, simply add new players to simulation.py:
+To run it, simply add new players to simulation.py:

 ```python
 game = games.Game()